fathisiddiqi/chartgg/README.md

-# ChartSS
+# Chartgg

-ChartSS is app for creating charts and download using screenshot style method.
+Chartgg is app for creating charts and download using screenshot style method.

 ## Prequisites